 School Teachers Fold

 This School Teachers Fold was conveyed to us by Dave Hawk.
-He recounts the days when he was a schoolboy in England and the teachers would write notes for the students, fold them up, and then clip them to their note books.
+He recounts the days when he was a schoolboy in England and the teachers would write notes for the students, fold them up, and then clip them to their notebooks.
+The notes were written on 3″ x 8″ note slips of paper.
+The original method of School Teachers Fold used paper that is 3″ x 8″ in size but a different sized rectangle also works.

-Back in the 1970's, before the international standard A4 was adopted, Europe's standard-sized writing paper was a foolscap (13" x 8").
-Printers made business letterheads to be 10" x 8" and have a leftover piece that is 3" x 8".
-This leftover sheet can have the business letterhead printed on it and it serves as a "compliment slip".
-Or, the leftover pieces are sold blank as "note slips"; these are similar to today's Post-It Notes
+Back in the 1970’s, before the international standard A4 was adopted, Europe’s standard-sized writing paper was 13″ x 8″ in size and it was called a “foolscap” (see below for explaination of foolscap) .
+Printers made business letterheads to be 10″ x 8″ and have a leftover piece that is 3″ x 8″.
+This leftover sheet can have the business letterhead printed on it and it serves as a “compliment slip”.
+Or, the leftover pieces are sold blank as “note slips”.
+In some ways, they serve a similar function as today’s post it notes – small peices of paper used to write quick notes.

 School Teachers Fold – Diagram